Efficiency and effectiveness |Blog Post by Rob Crews

-I’ve always tended to focus on being efficient – performing a task with maximum productivity and minimum wasted effort or expense.
+We’re all told to focus on being efficient — performing a task with maximum productivity and minimum wasted effort or expense.
 We expect to achieve our goals when our work is efficient, but at times that doesn’t happen.

-The reason why is simple – a lack of effectiveness.
+The reason may well be a lack of one simple ingredient — effectiveness.

 Making a change